danielbodnar/awesome-stars/README.md

 ## information-gathering

+- [r3curs1v3-pr0xy/vajra](https://github.com/r3curs1v3-pr0xy/vajra) - Vajra is a highly customizable target and scope based automated web hacking framework to automate boring recon tasks and same scans for multiple target during web applications penetration testing.
+- [Tuhinshubhra/RED_HAWK](https://github.com/Tuhinshubhra/RED_HAWK) - All in one tool for Information Gathering, Vulnerability Scanning and Crawling.
+A must have tool for all penetration testers
 - [s0md3v/Photon](https://github.com/s0md3v/Photon) - Incredibly fast crawler designed for OSINT.
 - [medbenali/CyberScan](https://github.com/medbenali/CyberScan) - CyberScan: Network's Forensics ToolKit
 - [megadose/holehe](https://github.com/megadose/holehe) - holehe allows you to check if the mail is used on different sites like twitter, instagram and will retrieve information on sites with the forgotten password function.